endlessm/chromium-browser/tools/gn/docs/reference.md

 ```
   Targets can declare a 'metadata' variable containing a scope, and this
-  metadata is collected and written to file by generated_file aggregation
+  metadata may be collected and written out to a file specified by
-  targets.
-The 'metadata' scope must contain only list values, since the
+  generated_file aggregation targets.
+The 'metadata' scope must contain
-  aggregation step collects a list of these values.
+  only list values since the aggregation step collects a list of these values.

   During the target resolution, generated_file targets will walk their
   dependencies recursively, collecting metadata based on the specified
   'data_keys'. 'data_keys' is specified as a list of strings, used by the walk
   to identify which variables in dependencies' 'metadata' scopes to collect.

-  The walk begins with the listed dependencies of the 'generated_file' target,
+  The walk begins with the listed dependencies of the 'generated_file' target.
-  for each checking the "metadata" scope for any of the "data_keys".
-If
+  The 'metadata' scope for each dependency is inspected for matching elements
+  of the 'generated_file' target's 'data_keys' list.
+If a match is found, the
-  present, the data in those variables is appended to the aggregate list.
-Note
+  data from the dependent's matching key list is appended to the aggregate walk
-  that this means that if more than one walk key is specified, the data in all
+  list.
+Note that this means that if more than one walk key is specified, the
-  of them will be aggregated into one list.
-From there, the walk will then
+  data in all of them will be aggregated into one list.
+From there, the walk
-  recurse into the dependencies of each target it encounters, collecting the
+  will then recurse into the dependencies of each target it encounters,
-  specified metadata for each.
+  collecting the specified metadata for each.

   For example: